 If your access to Autosteer is suspended, you also lose access to Autopark.
-For more information, see Autopilot Suspension on page 110.
+For more information, see Autopilot Suspension on page 113.

 WARNING: It is your responsibility to familiarize yourself with the limitations of Autopark and the situations in which it may not work as expected.
-For more information, see Limitations and Warnings on page 124.
+For more information, see Limitations and Warnings on page 127.

-WARNING: Do not use Autopark if anything, such as a ball hitch, bike rack, or trailer, is attached to the tow hitch.
+CAUTION: Do not use Autopark if anything, such as a ball hitch, bike rack, or trailer, is attached to the tow hitch.
 Autopark may not stop for hitches when parking between or in front of other vehicles.

 CAUTION: Autopark's performance depends on the ability of the cameras to determine the vehicle's proximity to curbs, objects, and other vehicles.
-Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 190).
+Ensure all cameras are clean and free of obstructions before each drive and before using Autopilot features (see Cleaning a Camera on page 194).
 Dirty cameras and sensors (if equipped), as well as environmental conditions such as rain and faded lane markings, can affect Autopilot performance.
 If a camera is obstructed or blinded, Model 3 displays a message on the touchscreen and Autopilot features may not be available.
-For more information on specific alerts, see Troubleshooting Alerts on page 218.